indravz/Miscellaneous/readme-2.md

 Your team collaboration in documentation was impressive.
 To enhance impact, strive for transparent communication on work progress and actively share your innovative ideas.
 Engaging in this way will boost team synergy and amplify your valuable contributions

+ Your key role in presenting features, conducting client demos, and implementing iterative changes showcases your commitment to driving collaborative success.
+Your dedication to timely delivery, coupled with a client-centric focus, underscores your integral role in fostering integrity-driven client services and delivering innovative solutions."

 **Erfang:**

 Erfang is fantastic, super talented and hardworking.
 He's also friendly, always ready to chat 1-1 and help with problem-solving, providing valuable direction.
 His skills cover everything from business to front-end, back-end, and infrastructure.
 I've never seen such talent in one person!